-In Year 10 Visual Arts, elective choices are in Art Studio, Photography & Film, and Visual Communication Design.
+In Year 10 Visual Arts, elective choices are in Art Studio, Photography & Digital Media, and Visual Communication Design.

-For students considering art studies in VCE (Art Making and Exhibiting [formally known as Studio Arts], Media, or Visual Communication Design) or IB (Visual Arts) at least one Year 10 Visual Arts elective is recommended for entry.
+For students considering art studies in VCE (Art Making and Exhibiting, Media, or Visual Communication Design) or IB (Visual Arts) at least one Year 10 Visual Arts elective is recommended for entry.

-Students are also advised to enrol in at least one term of Life Drawing in the Activities programme.
+Students are also advised to enroll in at least one term of Life Drawing in the Activities programme.

-Art - Photography and Film
+Art - Photography and Digital Media